dcronkite/pytakes/README.md

 #### Document Table ####
 This is the table containing the text you are in interesting in searching in.

+The text itself must currently be labeled 'note_text'.
+The option to specify this is currently not implemented.
+Sorry.

+The document table must also include a unique id for each note_text (just make an autoincrementing primary key).
+Specify this and any other meta information you want to pass along under '--meta-labels' option (ensure that the unique doc_id is specified first).

 #### Example Config File ####